percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

   when you initiate node shutdown.

-* ``MAINTENANCE``: You can manually change to this state if you need to perform maintenace on a node without shutting it down.
+* ``MAINTENANCE``: You can manually change to this state if you need to perform maintenance on a node without shutting it down.

 For more information, see :ref:`pxc-maint-mode`.